Salvatore Sincere: Extreme Championship Wrestling (1993)

+All Japan Pro Wrestling (1994)

+In 1994, Brandi as Johnny Gunn worked for All Japan Pro Wrestling where he occasionally teamed with Dory Funk Jr.

-American Wrestling Federation (1994)
+American Wrestling Federation (1995)

-In 1994, he competed for the short lived American Wrestling Federation on the TV series Warriors of Wrestling where he used the name "Johnny Gunn" and renewed his chippendales gimmick where he was a fan favorite.
+In 1995, he competed for the short lived American Wrestling Federation (AWF) on the TV series Warriors of Wrestling where he used the name "Johnny Gunn" and renewed his Chippendales gimmick where he was a fan favorite.
 Brandi also teamed with Jim Powers while in the AWF.